NeoTim/angularjs-styleguide-coffee/README.md

 	  *Why?*: Helps avoid the temptation of using `$scope` methods inside a controller when it may otherwise be better to avoid them or move them to a factory.
 Consider using `$scope` in a factory, or if in a controller just when needed.
 For example when publishing and subscribing events using [`$emit`](https://docs.angularjs.org/api/ng/type/$rootScope.Scope#$emit), [`$broadcast`](https://docs.angularjs.org/api/ng/type/$rootScope.Scope#$broadcast), or [`$on`](https://docs.angularjs.org/api/ng/type/$rootScope.Scope#$on) consider moving these uses to a factory and invoke form the controller.

+*NOTE!*: Considering CoffeeScript automatically returns the last line, we must place a return statement at the bottom so the controller doesn't *return* anything.
+In most cases you do not need the return statement.
+However, I ran into a few issues not using it while running tests on these functions.
+So I highly recommend using it.

     ```coffeescript
     ### avoid ###
     (->